About the Center

 To serve this community of scholars, the Center offers fellowships and seminars, hosts symposia and study days, and creates the tools needed for access to primary documents generated by art collectors and dealers.

-The Center has an active publications program and awards a biennial book prize to the author of a distinguished publication on the History of Collecting in America.
+The Center has an active publications program and from 2009–2017 awarded a biennial book prize to the author of a distinguished publication on the History of Collecting in America.